FilecoinFoundationWeb/FF-Site/cms/davos-agenda/cnbc-editorial-spotlight-navigating-the-energy-transition.md

   to 1.5 degrees Celsius as demand for oil, coal and natural gas is set to peak by the end of the decade.
 This panel looks at how countries can diversify energy supplies while maintaining economic stability.
-f_speakers: Marco Alverà, CEO, TES  Vaishali Sinha, Co-Founder, ReNew  Alfred Stern, Chairman & CEO, OMV  Bold Baatar, CEO, Rio Tinto Copper  Henrik Andersen, CEO, Vestas
+f_speakers: Marco Alverà, CEO, TES; Vaishali Sinha, Co-Founder, ReNew; Alfred Stern, Chairman & CEO, OMV; Bold Baatar, CEO, Rio Tinto Copper; Henrik Andersen, CEO, Vestas
 f_moderator-name: Steve Sedgwick, CNBC’s Presenter and Anchor
 tags: davos-agenda